H. Huntsman & Sons

-H. Huntsman & Sons (known as Huntsman of Savile Row) is a high-end fashion house and tailor located at No. 11 Savile Row, London.
+H. Huntsman & Sons (known as Huntsman of Savile Row) is a high-end fashion house and bespoke tailor located at No. 11 Savile Row, London.
 It is known for its English bespoke menswear tailoring, cashmere ready-to-wear collections, and leather accessories.

 In 1886, the company earned its first royal warrant as Leather Breeches Maker to HRH the Prince of Wales (later Edward VII).
 The Huntsman building was used as the facade for the Kingsman shop for Matthew Vaughn's blockbuster movie franchise Kingsman, and continues to display a Kingsman plaque by the door.

 Founded in 1849, Huntsman is a Savile Row tailor, producing traditional bespoke tailoring for gentlemen and ladies.
 Huntsman has been granted several royal warrants bestowed by British and European monarchs, including The Prince of Wales, (later Edward VII) and Queen Victoria.
 Huntsman is also one of the founders of the Savile Row Bespoke Association - the trade body responsible for protecting and promoting the working practices of Savile Row.